bhavikdand/BMSQuestions/parking_lot/Question_4.md

-Design schema for a Restaurant Management System:
+Design schema for a Restaurant Management System

-Design schema for a Restaurant Management system with the following requirements:
+Requirements:

 1. A restaurant has a name, an address, cuisines served, menu, waiters, chefs.
 2. Cuisines can be Italian, French, Chinese, Japanese, Indian, Continental etc.